Exam Resources

 Kubernetes Deployment Rolling Updates and Rollbacks

-removes existing pods and creates new one.
+Recreateremoves existing pods and creates new one.
 This can cause downtime.
-Rolling Update brings up new pods then scales down previous ones (with different weight but defaulting to 25% max unavailability and 25% surge) --record
+Rolling Update brings up new pods then scales down previous ones (with different weight but defaulting to 25% max unavailability and 25% surge) --recordflag helps capture the change cause in the rollout history.
+This flag was deprecated in newer Kubernetes versionk rollout undowith an optional--to-revisionwill rollback to a specific revisionk set image <deploy/<deployment> <container-name>:<image>updates the image

 Blue-Green Deployments